 Ms. Rawal’s practice focuses on high-value and complex international construction and engineering disputes in both the public and private sector.

 Ms. Rawal has heavy involvement in both construction law academia and industry bodies in various jurisdictions.
-She has ongoing lecturing engagements with the University of Stuttgart as part of its International Construction Practice and Law Masters Degree and is currently involved as a thesis supervisor.
+She has ongoing lecturing engagements with the University of Stuttgart (Masters of Business and Engineering) and is currently involved as a thesis supervisor.
+She is also a visiting lecturer at Strathclyde University, Scotland (Department of Architecture, Masters) where she lectures on Contract Administration and Practice.
 Ms. Rawal also has regular speaking engagements with the International Construction Law Association and other construction industry associations.

-Ms. Rawal also has publications in the International Construction Law Review and the Construction Law International and has editorial duties with both the Building and Construction Law Journal and Construction Law Quarterly.
-Ms. Rawal is a co-author of the International Arbitration chapter in the Architect's Legal Handbook (January, 2021); a chapter in the latest edition of the International Arbitration Country Comparative Guide, published by The Legal 500 (November, 2020) and “UK Guide to Arbitration,” In-House Lawyer.
+Ms. Rawal also has publications in the International Construction Law Review and the Construction Law International and has editorial duties with the Building and Construction Law Journal, Construction Law Quarterly (co-editor) and the ICE Management, Procurement and Law Journal (editorial panel member).
+Ms. Rawal is a co-author of the UK chapter in the International Arbitration Country Comparative Guide, published by The Legal 500 (November, 2021 & 2022); the International Arbitration chapter in the Architect's Legal Handbook (January, 2021); and “UK Guide to Arbitration,” In-House Lawyer.

 Ms. Rawal has previously practised in both Australia and Germany with premier national law firms, where she was involved in complex international arbitration and construction disputes.
 Ms. Rawal received a Bachelor of Commerce (Finance)/Bachelor of Laws (BCom/LLB) from Monash University and is admitted to the Supreme Court of Victoria and High Court of Australia.